dbvisel/bullivant/README.md

  * **style**, the default style that the character's texts are displayed in.
  * **images**, a list of different images that can be used for a character.
 Each **image** contains the image's filename, its dimensions, and the default way in which it is shown.

+(The images that I'm using for characters are transparent GIFs.
+A smarter way to do this would be to use SVGs or PNGs, but those were the images I had lying around.)

 **Styles** basically consist of:

  * **name**, the name of a style.
 This gets used in the character definition (and could be used on a page).